antonw-88/GICSP/industrial-protocols/ICCP.md

 - Authentication via the "Associate" operation.
 - No confidentiality.
 - No authorization.
+- No integrity.
+- Unexpected traffic can easily be detected due to the strictly organized object model and session management.

+The security limitations become problematic since ICCP often travels over a WAN.
+However, they can be mitigated by tunneling the traffic via a VPN.
+ICCP is not a level 1/2 protocol, and therefore is not as affected by the encryption/integrity/authorization overhead as actual control protocols.

 ## Purdue Levels
 - Core level is 3.